 Students, Parents Learn About College at Forum Valley High School is hosting a college planning seminar and college fair Monday, March 2.
 The seminar will start at 5 p.m. in the Media Center, and the fair will start at 6 p.m. in the VHS cafeteria and commons area.
 Students are encouraged to sign up at gotocollegefairs.com in advance of attending the event.
 VHS counselors Karla Hardy and Eric Traynor plan the event each year with the help of Polly Maly, VHS Counseling Center secretary.
 Hardy and Maly organize the fair, while Traynor works with the Iowa College Access Network (ICAN) to plan the seminar.

-Virtual Backpack Flyers on community and district events, activities, and programs on ACT Prep, athletics, Heartland Youth Choir and more!
+Virtual Backpack Flyers on community and district events, activities, and programs from the Animal Rescue League, West Des Moines Public Library, and more!